anderson-aristotle/ruby-object-model/README.md

 *D-R-Y*, not to mention it allows us to be lazy developers (the good kind of lazy).

-You will sometimes hear the word 'composition' when referring to mixins.

 ## What should I use?

 `is-a`: A Ford *is a* car.
 Inheritance creates a *subclass* - a class that has access to all of the methods of it's parent class.
 You should use it if your class is a *type* of it's parent class, like Ford is a type of car.
 A Ford is a more specialized, less abstract version of the Car class.